processism/processism.github.io/contribute.md

 - Any specific ideas or questions
 - Preferred way to connect

-We look forward to co-creating with you!
+I look forward to co-creating with you!

+## Note on Transition

+This framework began as an individual discovery and is now transitioning toward collective exploration.
+As more people engage with these patterns, the work naturally evolves from "I" to "we."
+Your participation is part of this transformation.

 **Continue to**: [Resources](resources) - tools and materials for deeper exploration.